learn-co-curriculum/angular-sharing-directive-controllers-readme/README.md

   .directive('tabs', tabs);
 ```

-You'l see that we can now access our parents controllers and methods!
+You'll see that we can now access the parent's controller and methods!
 From here, we can add the tab information in to our parent's tab array.